Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content: Findings

-Given the hypothetical option of changing who can see when they flag content, 10 of 22 participants decided that all other users should be able to see when they flag content.
+Given the hypothetical option of changing who can see when they flag content, several participants decided that all other users should be able to see when they flag content.
 In return, they also expected to see other users' flags.
-P7 added that making flags public would make platforms more accountable for promptly reviewing the flagged posts.
-He claimed, \textit{``If a post is being flooded, I think everybody has the right to know.''}
+The prevalent sentiment for implementing this change was the belief many participants had that the more times an inappropriate post is flagged, the more likely it is to be taken down.
+Per P4: \textit{``With only one flag in...it means maybe moderators will not pay attention to it, but with other people flagging it means actually some action will be taken.''} As such, P7 added that public flags would make platforms more accountable for promptly reviewing the flagged posts.
+He claimed, \textit{``If a post is being flagged, I think everybody has the right to know.''}

-On the other hand, P3, P19, and P21 preferred that only a subset of people be able to see content they flag.
-P3 preferred only a subset of her followers, such as her close friends, to see the content she flags to avoid conflict since she is followed by people she has \textit{``very different views from.''} P19 supported having his followers see the content he flags but wanted to be able to toggle this feature on and off in settings.
-Like P19, P21 preferred that people saw only some types of content she flags since she could be \textit{``petty''} at times when flagging some content but passionate at other times about flagging harmful content, depending on the topic.
+Other participants suggested alternative approaches, such as having only a subset of people be able to see the content they flag (P9, P3, P19, and P21).
+P3 preferred that only a few of her followers, such as her close friends, could see the content she flags to avoid conflict since she is followed by people she has \textit{``very different views from.''} P19 supported having his followers see the content he flags but wanted to be able to toggle this feature on and off in settings.
+Like P19, P21 preferred that people saw only some types of content she flags since she could be \textit{``petty''} when flagging some content but passionate at other times about flagging harmful content, depending on the topic.

-Other participants were concerned about how visible flags may be misused.
-P17 imagined that \textit{``some people could use it as an advantage to `grow' an audience on their platforms'}' if flagging were made more transparent, as suggested in \ref{prioritization}; by ``grow,'' P17 meant that people might manipulate publicly visible flags to gain popularity by intentionally flagging content they do not deem to be harmful simply to increase their influence or notoriety on the platform assuming their flagging activity would show up on their follower's feeds.